samayunPathan/Backend-w3-Assignment-React-Node/README.md

 This Express.js application serves as the backend for the Hotel Details Application, providing RESTful API endpoints to manage hotel data stored in a PostgreSQL database.

+## Features

+- Use Node Express js for server creation
+- Use a configuration JSON file for credentials, such as DB access.
+  - Handle status code property with property response/error message (200 for success, 404 for not found, etc.)
+- PostgreSQL Database

 ## Technologies Used